Facelift

 Medications

-Any medications that may result in excess bleeding will need to be stopped 2 weeks before surgery.
+Any medications that result in excess bleeding will need to be stopped 2 weeks before surgery.
 These include anticoagulants like aspirin or non-steroidal anti-inflammatory drugs like Ibuprofen.
-Tylenol is safe to take prior to surgery.
-You need to provide us with a list of homeopathic medications taken as these could have an adverse effect on wound healing and bleeding.
+Tylenol is safe to take before surgery.
+You need to give us a list of homeopathic medications you are taking.
+These have an adverse effect on wound healing.
+They also affect bleeding.

 Smoking

-A history of smoking or vaping is very important to report as this could adversely affect your wound healing as well.
+It is very important to report a history of smoking or vaping.
+This adversely affects your wound healing as well.
 In general it is safest to stop smoking for 2 weeks before and 2 weeks after surgery.

 Physical Exam

-Dr. Thomassen will examine you to determine how best to undergo the surgery.
-Key examination information is the presence of any facial asymmetry, excess or lack of volume, and the presence of prior scars.
-Also skin quality will be assessed to determine if skin resurfacing procedures would be beneficial to perform at the same time.
+Dr. Thomassen will examine you to decide how best to undergo the surgery.
+Key examination information includes checking for facial asymmetry.
+The doctor will also check for excess or lack of volume and look for any prior scars.
+The skin quality will be assessed.
+This will decide if it is beneficial to carry out skin resurfacing procedures at the same time.

 Preoperative Clearance

 Dr. Thomassen will recommend the appropriate preoperative workup required according to your medical history.
-This workup usually involves an evaluation by a primary care doctor to ensure you are in an optimal state for surgery.
+A primary care doctor typically evaluates you as part of this workup.
+This ensures you are in an optimal state for surgery.
 This includes laboratory evaluation.
-If there are any abnormal findings from your workup, Dr. Thomassen will call you and discuss how to proceed.
+If there are any abnormal findings from your workup, Dr. Thomassen will call you and discuss how to continue.

 Days before Surgery